 One of the greatest time wasters today has got to be social-networking websites.
 More specifically, Facebook and Twitter.
-I found myself spending unnecessary amounts of time on both of those websites during work or when I had nothing else to do.
+I found myself spending unnecessary amounts of time on both of those websites when I had nothing else to do.
 Let’s not lie, it’s an addiction, and many people are guilty of it besides me.
 Fortunately, there have already been temporary solutions such as SelfControl, a freeware application developed by Steve Lambert.
 In the past I used SelfControl because it was simple and allowed me to setup a time frame that I could block out Facebook and/or Twitter.
 For students, I can almost certainly recommend using that application during finals week or when preparing for any exams in general.
 However, I wanted to stop frequenting Facebook on my Mac, so I needed a more permanent solution other than deactivating my account because I still want to be able to access Facebook from my iPhone.
 With a view commands in Terminal, this can be done in no time!

 - Open up Terminal in /Applications/Utilities.